List of international presidential trips made by Abdullah Gül

 This is a list of presidential trips made by Abdullah Gül, the 11th President of Republic of Turkey.
 During his presidency, which began with his inauguration on August 28, 2007, Abdullah Gül has travelled to 63 different states internationally as of February 2014.

 Summary of international trips

 2007

 The following international trips were made by Abdullah Gül during 2007:

 2008

 The following international trips were made by Abdullah Gül during 2008:

 2009

 The following international trips were made by Abdullah Gül during 2009:

+2010

+The following international trips were made by Abdullah Gül during 2010: